-Currently there is a lot of fear being demonstrated by people all over the world.
+Currently, there is a lot of fear operating in people all over the world.
 I am especially disheartened to see so much fear in people who claim to be Christian.
 People are hoarding items and basic courtesies are going the way of the Dodo.
 Why?
 Because people are afraid.
-Afraid of what?
+Afraid of what??
 Perhaps afraid of dying or going without basic necessities.

 At the time of this writing, there is a worldwide spread of a virus named COVID-19, which is a mutation of the coronavirus.
 Many people have died because of this virus and many in the world are afraid.
 They are calling it a pandemic because of the spread of this virus in many countries.
 The news media is spreading the fear most likely for money.
 Fear is one of the best sellers.
 The more people that fear, the more they will do ridiculous things.
 The more they will watch the news to feed their fear and the more the media will gain revenue from advertisers.

 The fact of the matter is that less than half of 1% of 1% of the world’s population is infected with this disease and much less have died from it.
 That fact is not promoted on the news because it isn’t as scary and therefore, won’t increase profits.
 Though this is serious, I do not believe that it is as critical as people’s actions have indicated.
 Do people really need cases of toilet paper right now??
 No. However, all logic and reason are dismissed when fear enters the mind.
 People do really stupid things when they fear.

 In this article, I would simply like to briefly discuss fear and how it hinders us from progressing and being a blessing to others in times of need.
 I will also present a solution to fight fear.
 This is especially needed for the many church people who have succumbed to the spirit of fear and went right along with the unbelievers in their actions based on fear.